 So you’ve had the misfortune of getting a blown head gasket on your car or truck.
-Once you have properly diagnosed the problem, either through a trusted mechanic, seeing an external leak or testing for an internal leak, either chemically or through a pressure test, your next step is to find the most cost effective and permanent way to fix your blown head gasket.
+Once you have properly diagnosed the problem, either through a trusted mechanic, seeing signs of a blown head gasket your next step is to decide how to fix your blown head gasket.

 - Advance Auto Parts